 The sheer magnitude of this opioid abuse crisis pushes researchers to work toward finding better ways to treat the condition.
 Stopping an opioid drug like morphine “cold turkey”, without medical support is not recommended.
 It can induce powerful withdrawal symptoms and put the individual at risk.

 Nonetheless, withdrawal symptoms can be extremely distressing to endure.
-Failure of achieving detoxification often raises the possibility of the user deepening the dependence on morphine, by losing any hope that might have existed before the attempted to withdrawal.
+Failure of achieving detoxification often raises the possibility of the user deepening the dependence on morphine, by losing any hope that might have existed before the attempt to withdrawal.
 The best alternative for opioid treatment is to go through a structured and supervised medical detoxification center, which offers many more advantages:

-- Withdrawal is a complicated chemical process, that affects basic vital signs that can be managed by a trained medical staff.
+- Withdrawal is a complicated chemical process, that affects basic vital signs that can be managed by trained medical staff.